khakhalin/carsharing101/04_pricing.md

 ## Willingness to walk

+🔥 Describe the idea

 1. Distribution of walking distances: One competitor, same price
 2. Same, but different prices
 3. How willingness to walk (typical walking distance) changes with price
 4. How willingness to walk (typical walking distance) changes with DFR

+🔥 If you were to provide discounts to individual customers depending on the distance to the car, how would the math look like?
+Also, is it legal in Europe?

+# Dynamic pricing

+Zheng, N., Rérat, G., & Geroliminis, N. (2016).
+Time-dependent area-based pricing for multimodal systems with heterogeneous users in an agent-based environment. *Transportation Research Part C: Emerging Technologies*, *62*, 133-148. https://www.sciencedirect.com/science/article/pii/S0968090X15003745?casa_token=tq__IPTB2qAAAAAA:XEqQV2c2KnF5NlJ2mXRf9IBidhMxVTtFFsK1HYpRGwCu0cR7VfNtgBIqlwH8Eht_ILffNLX3
+Here they show that one can optimize stuff, except that they optimize for a different thing, congestion; and also don't care about cognitive friction, as they are not trying to sell "good cars" to people, they are trying to dynamically punish them for using "bad", private cars.

+Gu, Z., Shafiei, S., Liu, Z., & Saberi, M. (2018).
+Optimal distance-and time-dependent area-based pricing with the Network Fundamental Diagram.
+Transportation Research Part C: Emerging Technologies, 95, 1-28.
+Adaptive pricing approach to tolls: how to optimally price a toll, as a function of where people go after passing a toll.
+In a way, car-sharing may be considered a similar problem, except each car has a unique "toll" that you pay as you start the rental.
+The price you're going to pay may theoretically depend on the statistics of where customers typically go to, from this point at this time.
+Seems to be a more complicated approach though, compared to what we are proposing.
+An alternative?

 # Footnotes